 epic and it was commercially successful, but it never won the heart of

-the audience.
-Aku Louhimies's Unknown Soldier (2017), carefully crafted and visually impressive work, was based on Sotaromaani.
+the audience: Mollberg never gave the impression that he was really fond of Linna's work.
+Aku Louhimies's Unknown Soldier (2017), technically perfect and visually impressive work, was based on Sotaromaani.
 The film was produced as part of the celebrations of the centenary of Finland's independence.

 An open-air theater production in Tampere, where real trucks and tanks were used, was perfomed for several years, until the play was closed down in 1969 – partly because the audience had reached its saturation point, and partly as a result of too much drinking by the actors.
-The Unknown Soldierwas also made into an opera by Tauno Pylkkänen in 1967, directed by Edvin Laine.
-Before Kristian Smeds' directing of the novel, theatrical adaptations had been fairly conventional.
+The Unknown Soldier was also made into an opera by Tauno Pylkkänen in 1967, directed by Edvin Laine.
+Before Kristian Smeds' stage production of the novel, theatrical adaptations had been fairly conventional.
 In his innovative and provocative version, old washing machines, which represented Soviet forces, were attacked with sledge hammers, a Lada was destroyed as a tank, and actors crawled among the audience.
-Much of the heated public debate revolved around the ending: shots are fired at portraits of well-known figures from President Tarja Halonen and General Ehrnrooth to the Moomin trolls.
-The scene was based on lines from the last page of the novel.
-Ensign Jalovaara sobs: "We heard . . . they let us know . . . that Finland's dead . . . her tombs already deep beneath the snow . . . snow . . ."
-(Unknown Soldiers, translated by Liesl Yamaguchi, 2015) Jalovaara quotes freely from Eino Leino's translation of Heinrich Heine's poem 'Sotaveikot' (Die Grenadiere): "Kuollut on Ranska, sen / jo hautoja kattaa hanki".
+Much of the heated public debate revolved around the climax: shots are fired at portraits of well-known figures from President Tarja Halonen and General Ehrnrooth to the Moomin trolls.
+The scene was based on lines from the final page of the novel.
+Ensign Jalovaara sobs: "We heard . . . they told us . . .
+Finland is dead . . . and snow . . . hides her grave . . ."
+(Väinö Linna, p.
+310) Jalovaara quotes freely from Eino Leino's translation of Heinrich Heine's poem 'Sotaveikot' (Die Grenadiere): "Kuollut on Ranska, sen / jo hautoja kattaa hanki".

-The novel follows the war of a group of men, a machine gun platoon, from the summer offensive of 1941 to the bloody retreat from the eastern Finland, Carelia, in 1944.
-Much of its events were based on Linna's own experiences in the front, and the characters had their more or less real-life representatives.
+The novel follows the war of a machine gun platoon, from the summer offensive of 1941 to the bloody retreat from the eastern Finland, Carelia, in 1944.
+Much of its events were based on Linna's own experiences at the front, and the characters had their more or less real-life representatives.
 Using the conversations and experiences of a collective of men, Linna creates colorful portraits of different human types and demonstrates the ability of the Finnish soldier without glorifying the war itself.
-At the end one of the characters, Priha, laughs that "The Union of Soviet Socialist Republics won but the small and gutsy Finland finished a good second."
+At the end Vanhala ("Priha") laughs that "The Union of Soviet Socialist Republics won but the small and gutsy Finland finished a good second."
+(Väinö Linna, p.
+309)

-Many of characters from the book (and from the film), Rokka,
+Many of the characters from the book (and from the film), Rokka,

-Hietanen, Lahtinen and Koskela, became known as models of national heroes, loved like characters from J.L.
+Hietanen, Lahtinen and Koskela, has been incorporated into the national identity, like heroes from J.L.
 Runeberg's (1804-1877) patriotic poem cycle The Songs of Ensign Stål

 the Russo-Swedish war of 1808-09.
 Some of the first reviewers defined